robmoffat/k9/docs/sprints/sprint_005.md

 One thing to note here is that I'm overriding the meaning of 'Font Family'.
 For Open Sans, for some reason, the weight was not set correctly in the fonts, and so both Bold and Light were given the same font-weight.
 This broke rendering.

-I control between outputting path info and SVG `<text>' elements using this code in the `SVGGraphicsLayer`:
+I control between outputting path info and SVG `<text>` elements using this code in the `SVGGraphicsLayer`:

 ```java